Do You Pay Mortgage While House is Being Built? Find Out How to Manage Your Finances Smartly

 The Construction Loan:

-When you are in the process of building a house, you will most likely need a construction loan.
+When building a house, you will most likely need a construction loan.
 A construction loan is a specific type of loan that is used to fund the building of a new home.
-Unlike a traditional mortgage, which is based on the completed value of the home, a construction loan is based on the estimated value of the home once it is completed.
+Unlike a traditional mortgage, which is based on the completed value of the home, a construction loan is based on the estimated value of the home once it is finished.

 During the construction phase, you will typically only be required to make interest payments on the loan.
 These payments are usually based on the amount of money that has been disbursed to the builder to cover the cost of construction.
 The interest payments will vary depending on the size of the loan and the interest rate agreed upon.